[Exclusive: on board with SOS Méditerranée] EU talks migration over dinner, as NGO rescue-ship sets sail

 "Nothing has improved these last six years unfortunately and so our objective today is to still save lives," said Beau.

-Equipment and food is currently being loaded onto the boat as it prepares to sail towards Libyan territorial waters.
+Equipment and food is currently being loaded onto the boat as it prepares to sail towards international waters off Libya.

 The race is against time and a reinforced EU trained and financed Libyan Coast Guard that has intercepted some 14,000 people so far this year, often with the help of Turkey.